austin-hoover/ps-dist/README.md

 # psdist

-This repository is a collection of analysis and visualization methods for six-dimensional position-momentum space (phase space) distributions.
+This repository is a collection of analysis and visualization methods for high-dimensional distributions.

 ## Installation